-Athletic not only owns the largest NA only brewery in the world, but it surely owns the most comprehensive collab strategy in modern marketing, through which it owns a self-generated and valuable niche.
-The satisfying pint for outdoor lovers, athletes and advocates.
+Athletic not only owns the largest NA-only brewery in the world, but it surely owns the most comprehensive collab strategy in modern marketing, through which it owns a self-generated and valuable niche.
+The satisfying drink for outdoor lovers, athletes and advocates.

-Founded in 2017 by Bill Shufelt and John Walker, Athletic has run, at my last count, over 20 collabs in the last two years and uses them alongside its day-to-day marketing to consistently land three very clear and coordinated messages at he brand, product and promotional level.
+Founded in 2017 by Bill Shufelt and John Walker, Athletic has run, at my last count, over 20 collabs in the last two years and uses them alongside its day-to-day marketing to consistently land three very clear and coordinated messages at the brand, product, and promotional level.

 Through collab-fuelled marketing, Athletic distanced itself decisively from other NA-only brands who almost without exception offer up brews for people who, often reluctantly, have to give up the booze but can’t give up the bar.
 Or from established brands hemmed in by the imperative to make their NA beer a facsimile of their most popular brands.
 One for the designated driver, if not for the road.